 - 4 tbsp butter

-- 1/2 tsp coconut flour or xanthan gum (or a bit more if needed)
+- 1/2 tsp coconut flour, or xanthan gum (add a bit more if needed)

 - 1/2 tsp Old Bay seasoning